Dextromethorphan (DXM) Abuse Symptoms, Side Effects, and Addiction Treatment

 There are several treatment options available for dextromethorphan addiction, including:

 American Addiction Centers (AAC) is a leading provider of addiction treatment programs.
-To learn how to begin the process of healing, please call us free at .
+To learn how to begin the process of healing, call us for free at .

 Who’s Abusing DXM?